 - As always you have to reset SMC and PRAM/NVRAM before you do anything else.

-SMC: shutdown, unplug everything except power, now hold leftShift + Ctrl + Opt + Power and release at the same time.
+SMC: shutdown, unplug everything except power, now hold leftShift + Ctrl + Opt/Alt + Power for about 10″ and release at the same time.

 - Now, boot into recovery single user mode by holding: